 He is an active staff member of several UPMC hospitals and was president of the medical staff at UPMC Presbyterian from 1999-2001 and past president of the Council of Clinical Chairs for the University of Pittsburgh School of Medicine in 2001-2003.
 Dr. Lunsford chairs the UPMC Health System Technology and Innovative Practice committee and co-chairs the UPMC Brain Mapping (MEG) Center.

 Dr. Lunsford has been board-certified by the American Board of Neurological Surgery since 1983.
-He is the author of 595 published articles and 284 book chapters as well as the editor or co-editor of twelve books.
+He is the author of more than 1,000 published articles and book chapters and has served as the editor or co-editor of 14 books

 Specialized Areas of Interest